Skip to main content

 Our Industrial Engineering Major

 Want to make the world work better?
 Industrial engineering is all about improving how people, technology, and systems work together.
-You'll learn to design smarter solutions, boost efficiency, and solve real-world problems in industries that need your skills.
-It's one of the most in-demand engineering careers in the country, and it starts with an interdisciplinary education that blends engineering, math, and the social sciences.
+You'll learn to design smarter solutions, boost efficiency, and solve real-world problems in industries that urgently need your skills.
+Industrial engineering is an extension of data science, statistics, and systems thinking, areas where Willamette has deep expertise.
+This “liberal arts of engineering” gives students broad problem-solving skills paired with rigorous technical training.

 Why choose Industrial Engineering at Willamette?

 • Small school quality, big school impact.
 Learn from faculty experts in a small classroom setting.
-Gain professional experience through labs and capstone projects, and find support from faculty mentorship to the QUAD center.
+Gain hands-on experience through labs, simulations, industry-style projects, and your senior capstone.
+You’ll also find close mentorship from faculty and dedicated academic support through the QUAD center.

 Schedule a Visit